Bepannaah Spoiler: Zoya Gets Kidnapped; Shoots Rajveer To Save Aditya!

 It is being said that while Adi goes to save Zoya, he gets to know that Rajveer is his half brother.
 This will fill him with anger and disgust.
 Although Adi will save Zoya from Rajveer, Mr Hooda and Aditya will have a major showdown, and shockingly Adi will be seen supporting Rajveer!

-Spoiler 2: Rajveer Places Bomb In The House
+Spoiler 2: Rajveer Places A Bomb In The House

-According to another spoiler, apart from kidnapping Zoya, Rajveer will also place bomb in the house, while the family is busy celebrating Eid.
-He will monitor everything through CCTV cameras.
+According to another spoiler, apart from kidnapping Zoya, Rajveer will also place a bomb in the house, while the family is busy celebrating Eid.
+He will monitor everything through the CCTV cameras.
 On the other hand, Adi, Noor and Arjun join hands to save Zoya from Rajveer.

 Adi ruins Rajveer's plan and saves both Zoya and family.
-It is yet to be known as to how he saves both on time.
+It is yet to be known as to how he saves them on time.

 Spoiler 3: Zoya Shoots Rajveer

 Another spoiler suggests that when Adi gets into a fight with Rajveer, Zoya gets a gun.
-Now, Zoya had to choose either one of them - shoot Rajveer and save Aditya, or let her principles come in her way.
+Now, Zoya had to choose either one of them - shoot Rajveer and save Aditya, or let her principles come her way.
 Adi manages to convince her to shoot Rajveer.
 After shooting Rajveer, Zoya will be seen blaming herself, while Adi consoles her.

 Ishqbaaz REDUX Promo Leaves Fans Excited; Gul Reveals What Fans Can Expect From Nakuul-Surbhi's Show